 Cyber Security — Systems Security Management:

-NNT are a Certified Vendor for CIS Benchmark hardening checklists, providing a full assessment of all configuration settings and identifying any vulnerabilities.
-NNT also provide real-time breach detection, vital for detection of any Stuxnet-style APT attacks
+NNT is a Certified Vendor for CIS Benchmark hardening checklists, providing a full assessment of all configuration settings and identifying any vulnerabilities.
+NNT also provide real-time breach detection, vital for the detection of any Stuxnet-style APT attacks

 CIP-008-3: Cyber Security — Incident Reporting and Response Planning: